-In this 3-day AnyLogic training course for UK professionals and academics, you’ll build simulation models from scratch, learn some relevant Java programming, and get an exclusive 121 mentoring session with your trainer from DSE Consulting.
+In this AnyLogic training course for professionals and academics, you’ll build simulation models from scratch, learn some relevant Java programming and get a good understanding of AnyLogic conceptual fundamentals.
+You’ll also get an exclusive 1-to-1 mentoring session with your trainer from DSE Consulting.

 “I really appreciated that DSE Consulting took the time to explain some key underlying concepts behind how AnyLogic works, rather than just getting us to blindly build example models.
 It was also helpful to get an idea of the range of things that can be modelled with AnyLogic.
 I really enjoyed the course, it has given me confidence that AnyLogic is the right tool to solve some of our key business issues and has given me a good basis to start building my own models.”

 In the current Covid-19 situation, this course will be delivered 100% online.
 For flexibility, this will be taught in 5 half-day (4 hour) blocks, plus a 1 hour per-attendee-organisation mentoring session scheduled at your convenience.
 (Face-to-face versions of this course are delivered over 3 full days.).

 Half-day blocks 15-19 June 2020 plus 1-hour follow-on mentoring.